 - 1 cup cream cheese

-- 1 cup kasseri cheese or provolone or mozzarella
+- 1 cup kasseri cheese or provolone or mozzarella, shredded

 - ½ teaspoon ground allspice